 Donald "Stu" Broce is a research pilot in the Flight Crew Branch of the Flight Operations Directorate at NASA's Armstrong Flight Research Center, Edwards, CA.

-An employee of NASA contractor Computer Sciences Corporation (CSC), Broce flies missions in NASA's high-altitude ER-2 Earth resources aircraft, its C-20A, a modified Gulfstream III business jet that carriers a sophisticated synthetic aperture radar on environmental science missions, and also flies NASA Dryden's T-34C mission support aircraft.
+An employee of NASA contractor i3 Corporation, Broce flies missions in NASA's high-altitude ER-2 Earth resources aircraft, its C-20A, a modified Gulfstream III business jet that carriers a sophisticated synthetic aperture radar on environmental science missions.
+He also flies NASA Armstrong's T-34C mission support aircraft.

 While with the Air Force, Broce served as an instructor pilot for both the service's U-2 and T-38 aircraft from 2003 to 2011, rising to the rank of lieutenant colonel.

 Prior to his Air Force service, he also served on active and reserve duty with the U.S. Navy as a naval aviator, flying F-14, A-7 and C-9 aircraft.
+In between fleet tours, he served as a developmental test pilot at Naval Air Warfare Center, Point Mugu, California.
 He left the Naval Reserve in 2003 with the rank of commander.